 The Neurotrauma Program of the Mount Sinai Health System Department of Neurosurgery includes all MSHS sites and affiliates.
 The majority of neurotrauma cases that we see come to NYC Health + Hospitals/Elmhurst, our affiliated Level 1 trauma center in western Queens, New York, which is one of the major acute tertiary care hospitals of the New York City public hospital system (the largest in the nation) and a member of the American College of Surgeons Trauma Quality Improvement Project.
 The Department of Neurosurgery at NYC Health + Hospitals/Elmhurst is directed by Zachary L. Hickman, MD, Assistant Professor of Neurosurgery at Mount Sinai.
 Two of our neurosurgery residents rotate on Neurotrauma at NYC Health + Hospitals/Elmhurst at all times.
 Additionally, we have several neurosurgery physician assistants with specific clinical experience in neurotrauma and neurological emergencies.

-We also provide trauma care at Mount Sinai St. Luke’s, a Level 2 trauma center on the Upper West Side of Manhattan, directed by Danilo Silva, MD, Assistant Professor of Neurosurgery at Mount Sinai, Chief of Neurosurgery at Mount Sinai West, and Director of Neurotrauma at Mount Sinai St. Luke’s.
+We also provide trauma care at Mount Sinai St. Luke's, a Level 2 trauma center on the Upper West Side of Manhattan, directed by Konstantinos Margetis, MD, PhD, Assistant Professor of Neurosurgery at Mount Sinai, Chief of Neurosurgery at Mount St. Luke's.

 Several of our neurosurgery faculty hold positions in or belong to professional organizations and committees devoted to improving patient care, education, and research in neurotrauma.